Free Items and Giveaway Programs in Your Community

-Places for free items near you, listed by county and city
+Places for free items that may be near you, listed by county and city

-The organizations and programs that give away free items take place at the local level.
-There are charities, neighborhood groups and other programs in cities and counties as listed below that have stuff to give away, and they determine what items are available based on donations as well as other factors.
-Select your county/city below to find organizations, including clothing or furniture banks, that provide free items, including get details on those local details such as eligibility requirements and contact information.
+The organizations and programs that may give away free items take place at the local level.
+There are charities, neighborhood groups and other programs in cities and counties listed below that have often stuff to give away, and they determine what items are available based on donations as well as other factors.
+Select your county/city below to find organizations, including clothing or furniture banks, which may provide free items, including get details on those local details such as eligibility requirements and contact information.

 Alabama